astronomyk/SimCADO/SimCADO/docs/source/user_docs/2_Download.rst

 ``.install_noise_cube(n)``.
 The more noise frames available, the less systematic noise is visible in the read noise of stacked images.
 However, the more frames are generated, the longer it takes.
-A good solution is to open a seperate window and have SimCADO generate frames in the background.
+A good solution is to open a separate window and have SimCADO generate frames in the background.